jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

 ### 17 Imprisonment may be imposed if offender unlikely to comply with other sentences
 Nothing in this Part limits the discretion of a court to impose a sentence of imprisonment on an offender if the court is satisfied on reasonable grounds that the offender is unlikely to comply with any other sentence that it could lawfully impose and that would otherwise be appropriate.

-### 18 Limitation on imprisonment of person under 18 years
+### 18 Limit on imprisonment of person under 18 years
+Offender under age of 18 years when they committed particular offence (1) The general rule in subsection (2) applies to an offender who, at the time of the commission of an offence, was under the age of 18 years.
-(1) No court may impose a sentence of imprisonment on an offender in respect of a particular offence, other than a category 4 offence, or a category 3 offence for which the maximum penalty available is or includes imprisonment for life or for at least 14 years, if, at the time of the commission of the offence, the offender was under the age of 18 years.
+General rule: no sentence of imprisonment in respect of offence (2) No court may impose a sentence of imprisonment on the offender in respect of the offence.
+Exception: particular offence is specified serious offence (3) However, that general rule does not apply if the offence is— (a) a category 3 offence for which the maximum penalty available is or includes imprisonment for life or for at least 14 years; or
-(2)
+  (b) a category 4 offence.
+Exception: offender is already serving sentence of imprisonment (4) However, that general rule does not apply if the offender is already serving a sentence of imprisonment for any other offence that they committed, in whole or in part, before, with, or after the offence mentioned in subsection (1).

 **Permitted combinations of sentences**

 ### 19 Permitted combinations of sentences
+Application
-(1) No court may impose a combination of sentences of different types on an offender in respect of 1 or more offences except as provided in this section.
+(1) This section applies only if the court is considering imposing a combination of sentences of different types, and imposing the combination—
+  (a) for 1 or more offences; and
+  (b) on an offender who is not serving a sentence of imprisonment; and (c) on a single occasion.
+Combination may be imposed only if permitted by this section (1A) The combination may be imposed only if it is permitted by this section.
+Permitted combinations of sentences
 (2) A sentence of reparation may be imposed with any sentence.
 (3) A sentence of a fine may be imposed with any sentence, but may only be imposed with a sentence of imprisonment in respect of a particular offence if authorised by the enactment specifying the offence.
 (4) A sentence of supervision may be combined with any sentence except intensive supervision, home detention, or imprisonment.